NOAA-ORR-ERD/PyGnome/py_gnome/documentation/structure.rst

     including model start time, duration, and time step.
 All other objects are added to the Model.

 **The Map Object** :mod:`gnome.map.GnomeMap`
-    The Map Object in GNOME defines the domain of the model and handles all collision-related effects such as particle beaching.
+    The Map Object defines the domain of the model and handles all collision-related effects such as particle beaching.
 It can consist of domain boundaries, shoreline data (to define where land and water are), and properties of the shoreline.
 For 3-d modeling, it can also define the bathymetry.

 **Environment Objects** :mod:`gnome.environment.Environment`
-    GNOME tracks the environmental conditions the particles interact with using Environment Objects.
+    The environmental conditions the particles interact with are determined using Environment Objects.
 These objects are designed to represent data flexibly from a large variety of sources and file formats.
-Simple scalars, time series data, or full 4D environment data in netCDF format are some examples of what GNOME can use to create environment objects.
+Simple scalars, time series data, or full 4D environment data in netCDF format are some examples of what can be used to create environment objects.

 **Movers** :mod:`gnome.movers.Mover`